albumprinter/software-engineer-js-test/README.md

 _design of your code_, NOT the design of the application interface!

 It is more important to show how you write (in your eyes) a maintainable application.
-It is *not important* to finish all deliverables described above, as long as you can show how you would approach reaching that state.
 As such you can use _pseudo code_ where desirable.
 Be prepared to explain the steps you took in a review of this test.

 #### Product canvas properties